 Six late-adopting participants complete my triangulation.
-5 of them were pre-briefed and undertook 3 of the tests in person, while the other 3 participants completed the questionnaire and learning styles on their own.
-One of my users had no physical contact with myself, and completed the whole of my study via a Facebook group, the use of online social networks to gather data upon specific user groups could potentially be very powerful, proposed extended research methods are within the Appendix.
+Five of them were pre-briefed and undertook three of the tests in person, while the other three participants completed the questionnaire and learning styles on their own.
+One of my users had no physical contact with myself, and completed the whole of my study via a Facebook group, the use of online social networks to gather data upon specific user groups could potentially be very powerful.

-six participants were all chosen because of being the late majority within certain product areas.
+Six participants were all chosen because of being the late majority within certain product areas.
 A couple of participants had 3G mobile phones, that could do features that early adopter would desire.
 Such as mobile e-mail or web browsing.
 While these features were relatively accessible to my participants they were still apprehensive of adoption.